DiceDB/dice/docs/src/content/docs/commands/ECHO.md

 ---
 title: ECHO
-description: `ECHO` command in DICEDB is used to print a message
+description: `ECHO` command in DiceDB is used to print a message
 ---

 ### Syntax